inssein/neon-bug/README.md

 # Neon Bug

-Sample rest calls in `sample.rest` if you want to walk through each call until it breaks.
+Sample rest calls in `requests.rest` if you want to walk through each call until it breaks.

 I haven't yet figured out what is wrong, it feels like after it encounters a certain row, the timestamps become weird, until you acquire a new connection.